 How To Draw A Treasure Map For Kids

-I had 3 learning objectives when drawing a map with my 6 year old.
+I had several learning objectives in mind when drawing a map with my 6 year old.
 I wanted to introduce her to:

 - landmarks and making decisions on what to include on the map

 - using symbols to represent a landmark